🔶Save File Operators

 Parameter Description

-Specifies the save file name; no need to include the file extension.
+Specify the save file name, no need to include file extension.

-It is recommended to use a descriptive name for easy retrieval and management later.
-Avoid using special characters.
-Default name: data
+It’s recommended to use descriptive names for easy subsequent retrieval and management, avoiding special characters.

 Parameter Description

-Sets the file saving strategy, either saving as a single file or multiple files.
+Sets the file saving strategy, save as single file or multiple files.

-• Disabled (default): Generates multiple files, automatically adding a timestamp after the specified file name to avoid duplication.
-Suitable for scenarios requiring historical data or multiple run results.
+• Disable (Default): Generate multiple files, automatically add timestamps after the specified filename to avoid duplicate names, suitable for scenarios that need to record historical data or multiple run results.

-• Enabled: The operator will attempt to use the specified name as the file name to save data each time it runs.
-If the file already exists, the new data will overwrite the old file.
-Suitable for scenarios requiring a fixed file name output, e.g., for overwriting the previous result.
+• Enable: The operator will attempt to use the specified name as the filename to save data each time it runs.
+If the file already exists, new data will overwrite the old file.
+Suitable for scenarios that need fixed filename output, such as overwriting previous results.

 Parameter Description

-Sets the maximum total size of files allowed in the save directory.
-When the total size of relevant files in the folder exceeds this limit, the software will attempt to delete the oldest files of the same type in that directory to free up space.
+Sets the maximum total size allowed for files stored in the save directory.
+When the total size of related files in the folder exceeds this limit, the software will attempt to delete the earliest created files of the same type in that directory to free up space.

-Please set this value based on available disk space and data retention needs:
+Please set this value based on available disk space and data retention requirements:

-• Smaller value: Will delete old files more frequently, saving disk space, but may lead to faster loss of historical data.
+• Smaller Value: Will delete old files more frequently, saving disk space, but may cause historical data to be lost more quickly.

-• Larger value: Allows more historical data to be saved but will consume more disk space.
+• Larger Value: Allows saving more historical data, but will occupy more disk space.

 Parameter Range